Alex Sidles Kayaking Trips

 Freeman Island had a nice, flat top with plenty of open space for tents.
 However, the island was less than 500 feet long (less than a third the size of Strawberry Island) and had essentially no beach, so there was little opportunity for exploration.

 By contrast, the Point Doughty campsite was less than a mile north of Freeman Island and offered easier access, more hiking, better vistas, and pit toilets.
-On future trips, I will likely prefer Point Doughty, except perhaps during summer, when Point Doughty can get crowded.
-Even during the busy season, the little-known Freeman Island is likely to provide solitude.
+Point Doughty was superior in every way to Freeman Island except for the matter of crowds.
+Point Doughty can get crowded during summer.

 Approaching Freeman Island.
 I love remote little places like this.